gridiron-zone/huddle/x/profiles/spec/02-concepts.md

 # Concepts

 ## Profile
-A Desmos profile is a wrap around a common Cosmos on-chain account that adds some fields to it.
+A Huddle profile is a wrap around a common Cosmos on-chain account that adds some fields to it.
-It is built in order to represent an on-chain social identity that will be unique across the multiple social networks built on top of Desmos.
+It is built in order to represent an on-chain social identity that will be unique across the multiple social networks built on top of Huddle.

 Each profile is supposed to identify a single **on-chain identity**, but one human user can have multiple profiles connected each one to a different on-chain address.
 This is particularly useful if you want to have one private profile, one company profile and so on.